- Scope of the Journal

 Layered Files.
 File in layers are preferred if elements need to moved or backgrounds added.
 Acceptable formats are PSD, AI, TIF, and EPS.

 Vector-Based Images.
 This kind of image is generated with the use of a drawing program.
-Since vectorbased images are resolution independent, the main concern for this type of graphic is file format.
+Since vector based vectorbased images are resolution independent, the main concern for this type of graphic is file format.
 File Format.
 All vector-drawn images should be supplied in AI or EPS format.
 Macintosh Illustrator AI or EPS files are preferred.
 Size.
 Since vector-drawn graphics are scalable, there is no size requirement.
 The ACS recommends that images be made at the size they are expected to appear when published, if the size is known.
 Color.
 Create colors as CMYK builds.
 Send a CMYK color proof.

 Embedded Images.
 If any images are imported or embedded into the EPS file, you need to include originals of all images along with the final EPS file (follow guidelines for pixel-based images if necessary for these files).
 Requirements: format, EPS; color, CMYK builds; other, supply all embedded images separately.